Trend Indicators

 DI+ = (Smoothed +DM ÷ ATR) × 100

-Smoothed +DM, −DM, and ATR are calculated over a specific period (commonly 14 days)
+Calculation of +DM, −DM, and ATR are based on specific time period (commonly 14 days)

 SAM (Simple Average Method)